prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

 Today, running an Ethereum node means simply installing a client such as [go-ethereum](https://github.com/ethereum/go-ethereum) and running a simple command to sync the chain.
 After the switch to proof-of-stake, running an "Ethereum node" will require **two components**:

 1.  **execution client software** in charge of processing transactions and smart contracts.
-This is go-ethereum
+This is go-ethereum.
 2.  **consensus client software** in charge of running the proof-of-stake logic.
-This tutorial will use the [Prysm](https://github.com/prysmaticlabs/prysm) implemntation, which my team develops.
+This tutorial will use the [Prysm](https://github.com/prysmaticlabs/prysm) implementation, which my team develops.

 Prysm is an open source, Go implementation of the Ethereum proof-of-stake protocol.
 It can be used to run a node+validator on mainnet and testnet environments with ease, and is highly configurable to meet users’ needs.